-- 195 The approach employed in the IHE initiative is to support the use of existing standards (e.g., HL7, ASTM, DICOM, ISO, IETF, OASIS, CLSI and others as appropriate) rather than to define new standards.
+The approach employed in the IHE initiative is to support the use of existing standards (e.g., HL7®, ASTM, DICOM, ISO, IETF, OASIS, CLSI and others as appropriate) rather than to

+200 define new standards.
 IHE profiles further constrain configuration choices where necessary in these standards to ensure that they can be used in their respective domains in an integrated manner between different actors.
-When clarifications or extensions to existing standards are necessary, UEE refers recommendations to the relevant standards hadies. - 200 IHE refers recommendations to the relevant standards bodies.
+When clarifications or extensions to existing standards are necessary, IHE refers recommendations to the relevant standards bodies.